DarkCoderSc/inno-shellcode-example/README.md

 ![Screenshot 2021-07-21 at 16.04.04.png](https://www.phrozen.io/media/all/Screenshot_2021-07-21_at_16.04.04.png)

-Adjust other parameters if you want/need then you can build your setup application and enjoy the result.
+You can modify the other parameters as per your needs before building your setup application to appreciate the result.

-Notice: If using `SpawnNewProcess`, I would highly recommend using the `ExitProcess` EXITFUNC method instead of `thread` to close the entired spawned process.
+Please note: If you are using the **SpawnNewProcess** parameter, it is highly recommended to use the `ExitProcess` **EXITFUNC** method to terminate the entire spawned process, as opposed to using thread.

 ## VirusTotal Score (20 JULY 2021)

 https://www.virustotal.com/gui/file/697f7d55aa19e9dfaa5b86d8117c4f57adaba1ea252e008d7760e0a192515ac8/detection

-3/69 (Mostly generic detection because of file reputation) / Likely FUD
+The current detection rate stands at 3/69, which is mostly due to generic detection because of the file's reputation.
+Therefore, it's highly probable that the file is fully undetectable (FUD).

 ![Screenshot 2021-07-20 at 19.09.53.png](https://www.phrozen.io/media/all/Screenshot_2021-07-20_at_19.09.53.png)

 ## VirusTotal Score (UPDATE: 21 JULY 2021)

-Bellow the result of a setup scan using a reverse shell payload from Msfvenom without any encoding schema:
+Below are the results of a setup scan using a reverse shell payload from Msfvenom, without any encoding schema applied:

 https://www.virustotal.com/gui/file/2723ba8196721a3fd8b792b195dc20928d53d0e8b21c47da353b894cace847b9/detection

-(4/69) - It evade all comonly used AV Software.
+With a detection rate of 4 out of 69, it successfully evades the majority of commonly used antivirus software.